jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 A power in this Part to make any Orders in Council is not limited by any power or duty in or under this Act to give directions.

 ### 421 Regulations: residential requirement
-The Governor-General may, by Order in Council, make regulations for the purposes of section 16 that specify circumstances in which a person—
+(1) The Governor-General may, by Order in Council, make regulations for the purposes of section 16 that specify circumstances in which a person—
   (a) is taken to meet the residential requirement; or (b) must be treated, for the purposes of satisfying the residential requirement, as being resident and present in New Zealand; or
   (c) must not be required to comply with the residential requirement.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 422 Regulations: income exemptions
 (1) The Governor-General may, by Order in Council, make regulations for the purposes of clause 9 of Schedule 3 (exclusion of amounts, items, payments, or income from specified source, declared not to be income).